Mikheil Saakashvili

+Saakashvili was reelected in 2008, but his party lost the 2012 Georgian parliamentary election.
+Term limits meant he could not stand again, and an opposition candidate, nominated by Bidzina Ivanishvili and the Georgian Dream coalition, Giorgi Margvelashvili, won the 2013 presidential election.
 In late 2013, ex-President Saakashvili left Georgia.
 In 2014, the Prosecutor's Office of Georgia filed criminal charges against him.
+In May 2015, Saakashvili became the governor of Ukraine's Odesa Oblast in a tenure that lasted 18 months.
 In 2018, the Tbilisi City Court sentenced him in absentia to six years in prison for, among other things, ordering Valery Gelashvili's beating.
 Saakashvili continued to manage his party from abroad.

-In July 2017, Saakashvili (then visiting the US) was stripped of his Ukrainian citizenship by President Poroshenko, and became stateless.
+In July 2017, Saakashvili was stripped of his Ukrainian citizenship by President Poroshenko, and became stateless until 2019.
 He reentered Ukraine, but was arrested in February 2018 and deported.
 He was granted permanent residency in the Netherlands, his wife's country.
-In May 2019, he returned to Ukraine after newly-elected President Volodymyr Zelenskyy restored his citizenship.
+In May 2019, he returned to Ukraine after newly elected President Volodymyr Zelenskyy restored his citizenship.
 Zelenskyy appointed Saakashvili to lead Ukraine's National Reform Council in May 2020.

 In October 2021, Saakashvili announced his return to Georgia after an eight-year absence.
 Later the same day Georgian Prime Minister Irakli Garibashvili announced that he had been arrested in Tbilisi.
 In 2021, he began serving the six-year in absentia prison sentence imposed in 2018.
 Since May 2022, he has been treated in a civilian clinic in Tbilisi.